Panel Registration Guidelines

 **Anime St. Louis reserves the right to deny a panel for any reason due to the high demand of our panel slots.**

-Please note, you will not find out your day or time slot until mid-late March.
+Please note, you will not find out your day or time slot until late March.
 If you do not receive a message by the first Monday of the following month, please feel free to follow up with us.
+Often we receive incorrect emails, so you are welcome to check up with us if you have not heard from us!

 PANEL REGISTRATION INFO & BASIC GUIDELINES